happynev/MwoScoreboardHelper/README.md

   * show statistics per team like total damage dealt, median match score etc
   * session stats like total cbills earned, your K/D ratio for today, etc
 * Outside of matches:
-  * View list of players you met
+  * View list of players you met and their match record
-  * View usage statistics per mech
+  * ~~View usage statistics per mech~~
- like "what is the most used clan mech?" -->duh, KDK-3 with 4.8% of all encountered clan mechs. btw: it deals 409 damage on average)
+ ~~like "what is the most used clan mech?" -->duh, KDK-3 with 4.8% of all encountered clan mechs. btw: it deals 409 damage on average)~~
 ### What system do i need?
 * Windows only (sorry, no other native OCR libs included)
 * CPU: Faster=better, duh.
 More CPU Cores will directly multiply the speed of the trace